SciBiteLtd/centree-devops/README.md

 ./start-centree.sh
 ```

 Depending on your environment and how you install docker, you may need to run as **sudo**.
 The script will first pull the latest image (no action is taken if you already have the latest image downloaded), then initiate the platform to start.
-If you want to opt out of the latest image pull you can specify exactly which image you wish to use in the [https://github.com/SciBiteLtd/centree-devops/blob/ca0b2f814442c07b28c2c7dc31247d761c4dc64e/docker/app.yml#L4](app.yml file )

 To check if everything went well, run: